Why Meme Marketing doesn’t work for your business

 Keep your content authentic.
 Stay true to your brand even if you are recreating trends or reposting some good memes you discovered to have good reach.
 Post memes that can be adapted to your field, the products/services you promote, and your company’s beliefs.

-Nothing feels worse than a business trying too hard to increase impressions and forgetting where they are coming from and what its goal is.
+Nothing feels worse than a business trying too hard to increase impressions and forgetting where they are coming from and its goal.

 Memes should always have a purpose.
 Try to plan your meme marketing strategy to gain brand-new conversions afterward.
 Some of the results you can track are the CTR from the social channels, the post’s engagement, or the time spent on your website.

 After that, your content must be understood by others.
-You might see it one way, but people who have not worked on creating it will look at it from a different point of view.
+You might see it one way, but people who have not worked on creating it will look at it differently.

 Meme Marketing Don’ts

-The good practices of meme marketing can help you in shaping a positive social media strategy.
-However, the line between cool and ridiculous is quite thin when it comes to including them in your content plan.
+The good practices of meme marketing can help you shape a positive social media strategy.
+However, the line between cool and ridiculous is quite thin regarding including them in your content plan.

 A good meme can create a buzz around your brand.
 However, a misused one can drag it down.
 Thus, don’t use a template unless you fully understand it and know it is relevant enough to your brand.